simonreed/rocktumbler/README.md

 # Rocktumbler

-Rocktumbler is a gem that will take your existing Gemfile and rewrite it to ensure that it remains formatted and consistent.
+Rocktumbler is a gem that will take your existing Gemfile and ensure that it remains formatted and consistent.

 It enforces a style to your Gemfile to make it easy to read and understand your Gemfile.
 Including :